explodingcamera/tinywasm/README.md

 With default features disabled, `tinywasm` depends only on `core`, `alloc`, and `libm`[^libm], making it usable in `no_std + alloc` environments.

-Use `Engine` and `engine::Config` when you need non-default runtime settings such as fuel accounting, stack sizing, memory backend selection, the GC collection threshold, or trap-on-OOM behavior.
+Use `Engine` and `engine::Config` when you need non-default runtime settings such as fuel accounting, stack sizing, the GC collection threshold, or trap-on-OOM behavior.
+A `ResourceLimiter` attached to the engine's config bounds guest memory growth.

 [^libm]: [rust-lang/rust#137578](https://github.com/rust-lang/rust/issues/137578) — tracking issue for floating-point math support in `no_std`.